 Today we find ourselves facing a new N.I.C.E.
 In the same spirit of resistance, we discover that we also need a new Saint Anne’s.

-We aim to make New Saint Anne’s the center of a Christian culture of resistance in West Michigan — not primarily through political agitation but by courageously and joyfully building an outpost of the new Christendom that recognizes all of Christ for all of life throughout the West Michigan lakeshore.
+We aim to make New Saint Anne’s the center of a Christian culture of resistance in West Michigan — not primarily through political action but by courageously and joyfully restoring a public Christianity that recognizes all of Christ for all of life throughout the West Michigan lakeshore.

 DEFINITIONS